CodeHubOrg/codehub-web-content/index.md

   <div class="caption">Codehub at Dom's</div>
 </div>

-We also have a [Slack group](http://slack.codehub.org.uk) where we exchange interesting links and news, and where you can find help when you are stuck with a programming problem.
+We also have a [Discord server](https://discord.gg/d2HW3Jn) where we exchange interesting links and news, and where you can find help when you are stuck with a programming problem.

 We rely on the support of sponsors - without them we would not be able to offer learning and support.
 We are extremely grateful for their investment - it helps to create a thriving, diverse and welcoming tech community in Bristol.
 Please see [our sponsoring page](/sponsoring/) for more information.